red-hat-storage/ocs-ci/docs/workarounds.md

 - When you create a pull request with a workaround, state clearly which bug/issue is the root cause and why.
-- Make minimal chances so that the workaround is placed in dedicated pull request with a single commit and could be later reverted without affecting anything else.
+- Make minimal changes so that the workaround is placed in dedicated pull request with a single commit and could be later reverted without affecting anything else.
 - The person who creates a pull request with a workaround is also responsible